COVID-19 Graduations update

-Please ensure you are familiar with any known case locations and follow the public health orders relating to testing and leaving quarantine.
+Please ensure you are familiar with any known case locations and follow the public health orders relating to testing and quarantine.

 Contactless testamur presentation

 The testamur (degree certificate) presentation will be contactless for your safety.
-It is tradition to doff your trencher (graduation cap) as a gesture of respect to the Presenter and the Chancellor and we will be asking graduates to do this as usual.
+It is tradition to doff your trencher (graduation cap) as a gesture of respect to the Presenter and we will be asking graduates to do this as usual.
 There will not be handshaking as part of the presentation ceremony.